IIT-RaaS/Illinois-Tech-Relationships-as-a-Service/README.md

   * fix: calculated proper index to read from candidates sheet using ItemResponse.getItem().getIndex()-2/2 in Responses Formatting.gs
 ##### Changes in v3.0:
 * updating relationship types used to be extremely difficult and would compromise anonymity because it required recording the user's already submitted likes/dislikes, removing the user, signing them up again, and filling out matching forms on behalf of other users
-  * it can now be accomplished easily using the steps in the "Modifying User Sign-Up Information" section above
+  * it can now be accomplished easily using the steps in the "Modifying Sign-Up Information" section above
 ### Potential Bugs
 1. two users submit likes/dislikes for each other within 10 seconds ⇒ two triggers might simultaneously modify the same spreadsheet
     * note: this is a theoretical error, and in all the tests I conducted, submitting the two forms simultaneously functioned as intended